Pests & Diseases

 Squash are most vulnerable to pests as seedlings and during flowering, and most susceptible to disease after bearing fruit.

-Squash plants produce male and female flowers, which must be pollinated to bear fruit.
-Pest control should avoid destroying good insects, such as bees, that are needed for pollination.
-In addition, squash flowers are less attractive sources of pollen and nectar to bees than other flowers.
-Therefore, avoid planting competing flowering plants in the vicinity of squash.
+Plants produce male and female flowers, which must be pollinated to bear fruit.
+Pest control should avoid destroying good insects, such as bees.

 References: Clemson University Cooperative Extension Service, Michigan State University Extension, Texas A&M Agrilife Extension, University of Georgia Cooperative Extension, Virginia Cooperative Extension.